sristtii/Blog_Application/README.md

 ## Overview

 A blogging platform built with Django, featuring user authentication, profile management, and dynamic content creation.
-This project allows users to register, log in, manage their profiles, create and edit blogs, and leave comments.
+This project allows users to register, log in, manage their profiles, create and edit blogs.

 ## Features